drhsqlite/fossil-mirror/www/rebaseharm.md

 is that with merge it is difficult to see only the changes associated with the feature branch without the commingled mainline changes.
-In other words, diff(C2,C7) shows changes associated both the feature branch and from the mainline, where as in the rebase case diff(C6,C5\') should only the feature branch changes.
+In other words, diff(C2,C7) shows changes associated both the feature branch and from the mainline, whereas in the rebase case diff(C6,C5\') should only the feature branch changes.

 But that argument is comparing apples to oranges, since the two diffs